 - Set boundaries to unplug at home.
 In a day and age where we are always accessible by phone, set boundaries to turn your email off from 7pm-7am, for example.
 Most employers don’t actually expect us to be reachable 24 hours a day, that is just an expectation we place on ourselves so get rid of that and be present at home when you’re there.

 - Have a daily practice of self-care.
 This can be mediation, yoga, exercise, reading, writing, or something else.
 Take 15 minutes a day to take care of you and you only.

 - Learn to say NO. Perfectionists who struggle with work life balance often have a hard time saying no to new tasks at work that aren’t in their job description.
 They also often over commit to social gatherings, creating an unending cycle of busyness.

 - Schedule downtime in your day, the same way you schedule meetings or a haircut.
 This can be alone or with family or friends.
-Treat this as a committment that you can't miss.
+Treat this as a commitment that you can’t miss.